 Join our Citizen-Consumer Community

 Food is a for-profit industry, coming at a cost to farmers, consumers, and the planet.
 Join us and help build a democratic food system that belongs to the people, not corporations.
 How can Citizen-Consumers participate in creating a more just system of trade?
 What can we dream up and leverage collectively?
 Join us for the opportunity to have your voice and ideas included.
-We’ll gather for monthly member meetings as well as webinars and events to dive deeper into topics around food politics, agriculture and trade, climate justice, and economic, social and political rights.
-As a member, you have the opportunity to participate in Equal Exchange's democratic model.
 We're saving a seat for you.

 Please get in touch.
 We welcome your questions and ideas and look forward to helping you get more involved.